neoforged/Documentation/docs/resources/server/recipes/index.md

 ## Custom Recipes

 To add custom recipes, we need at least three things: a `Recipe`, a `RecipeType`, and a `RecipeSerializer`.
-Depending on what you are implementing, you may also need a custom `RecipeInput` if reusing an existing subclass is not feasible.
+Depending on what you are implementing, you may also need a custom `RecipeInput`, `RecipeDisplay`, `SlotDisplay`, `RecipeBookCategory`, and `RecipePropertySet` if reusing an existing subclass is not feasible.

 For the sake of example, and to highlight many different features, we are going to implement a recipe-driven mechanic that requires you to right-click a `BlockState` in-world with a certain item, breaking the `BlockState` and dropping the result item.